Chefs Notes

 Let's get to it.

-6:45 pm- Getting Started
+6:45 pm - Getting Started

 It is pretty common to serve cacciatore with pasta or even polenta, but I'm serving mine with rice.
 Serve yours with whatever you'd like.
 To get started, combine 1 cup of rice with 2 cups of water and a bit of salt and pepper in a medium pot and put it on high heat.
 Leave the rice alone until it comes to a boil about 3 minutes later.
 Once it boils, put a lid on the pot, turn the heat down to low and set a 17-minute timer.

-Right before you put the rice on turn a large skillet on medium-high heat to pre heat.
+Right before you put the rice on, turn a large skillet on medium-high heat to preheat.

 6:47 pm - Seasoning

 With the rice coming up to the boil and the skillet heating, turn your attention to the chicken.
 Use six bone-in, skin-on chicken thighs.
 Chicken thighs have much more flavour than chicken breasts, and they also retain more moisture when cooked, which makes them perfect for this type of dish.
-Seasoned the chicken thighs generously with salt and pepper.
+Season the chicken thighs generously with salt and pepper.

 6:48 pm - Let's Get Cooking